When adding LocalBusiness Schema to your website with JSON-LD, it's important to choose the correct type.

-As I said in the opener, we're going to be talking about localbusiness schema type.
+As I said in the opener, we're going to be talking about LocalBusiness schema type.
 And specifically I'm talking about the actual type here.
-So when you're writing a schema or structured data for your website and you're building out the local business area, there's a number of different types that you can select.
-Instead of just selecting the top one, which is the localbusiness, you can get much more granular, which allows you to add in a lot more targeted and specific information into your structured data.
+When you're writing a schema or structured data for your website and you're building out the local business area, there's a number of different types that you can select.
+Instead of just selecting the top one, which is the LocalBusiness, you can get much more granular, which allows you to add in a lot more targeted and specific information into your structured data.

 Well as we've talked about quite a bit on this channel, structured data helps the search engines better understand your site's content as well as its context.
 So you've got to schema.org/localbusiness and this gives you ways to add more information to the search engines about your business.
 This is going to help with ranking as well as making your listing stand out more, and choosing the right type is extremely important.

 If we saw the original information, it had at, type, and then said local business.
-So what you would do is you'd replace that to your specific subtype.
-So in this case, if you're a restaurant, you would have a subtype of "restaurant".
+So what you would do is you'd replace that with your specific subtype.
+In this case, if you're a restaurant, you would have a subtype of "restaurant".
 By looking at schema.org and by tagging schema.org, Google would know that you're now a local business and that your subtype, or your more specific type, is "restaurant".